Frequently Asked Questions

 We have developed the HVCRE Final Rule Decision Tree (PDF) as a visual guide to help you determine whether a loan qualifies as an HVCRE exposure.
 For more specific information, see the following questions and answers.

-1. Are loans that are made before the effective date of the rule (Jan.
-1, 2025) subject to the HVCRE risk-weighting requirements?
+Are loans that are made before the implementation date of the rule (Jan.
+1, 2026) subject to the HVCRE risk-weighting requirements?

-No. Only loans made after the effective date of this rule are subject to the HVCRE risk-weighting requirements.
-However, if a loan made before the effective date of the rule is modified after the effective date — or if a project is altered in a manner that materially changes the underwriting of the credit facility (such as increases to the loan amount or changes to the size and scope of the project) — the loan must be treated as a new exposure and reevaluated to determine whether it is an HVCRE exposure.
+No. Only loans made after the implementation date of this rule are subject to the HVCRE risk-weighting requirements.
+However, if a loan made before the implementation date of the rule is modified after the implementation date — or if a project is altered in a manner that materially changes the underwriting of the credit facility (such as increases to the loan amount or changes to the size and scope of the project) — the loan must be treated as a new exposure and reevaluated to determine whether it is an HVCRE exposure.

 [§ 628.2 Definitions — High-volatility commercial real estate (HVCRE) exposure, paragraph (3)]